zerolawtech/ZAP-Tech/docs/papers & research/ZAP Whitepaper.md

 **SecurityToken.transferCustodian(_address[2] _addr_, _uint256 _value_)** modifies investor counts and ownership records based on an internal transfer of ownership within the Custodian contract.

-###5.
+<h3>5.
 Misc.
-Additional Legal Considerations & Org Modules
+Additional Legal Considerations & Org Modules </h3>

-####A. Unique Challenges Posed by the Contractual Nature of OrgShares
+<h4>A. Unique Challenges Posed by the Contractual Nature of OrgShares</h4>

 OrgShares are bundles of legal rights associated with a blockchain token that functions as a transferable instrument.
 Unlike with typical ERC20 tokens on Ethereum or other 'bearer instruments' such as protocol tokens, persons in markets for stock, membership interests or other types of shares, or even debt instruments like bonds, typically consider it important to ensure that buyers and sellers of the instrument understand that the instrument represents a bundle of legal rights and the nature and limitations of those legal rights.